-- About one page, evaluating a peer's effort (at least the paper, but can also review the presentation) - Both form and content (main points, terminology, language, speaking skills...) - You are welcome to send the review to the author as well and ask questions, although it is not mandatory - Everyone will choose the reviewed work by him/herself (the rules do not allow lecturers to forward papers to other people)
+- About one page, evaluating a peer's effort (at least the paper, but can also review the presentation) - About a page long (title page etc thus not needed), targeting both form and content (main points, terminology, language, speaking skills...) - You are welcome to send the review to the author as well and ask questions, although it is not mandatory - Everyone will choose the reviewed work by him/herself (the rules do not allow lecturers to forward student papers to other people without explicit content!